United Nations: Resources for Students

 This web site dedicated to children and teens answers frequently asked questions you may have about weather, climate and water.
 It is also a starting point for a better understanding of how these affect every aspect of your daily life.
 Information on weather, climate and water is vital for protecting our environment and for making the planet safer for us all, especially for future generations.

-World Trade Organization (WTO) - For students
+World Trade Organization (WTO) – Students and young professionals

 The Brussels based United Nations Regional Information Centre for Western Europe - UNRIC provides information on UN activities to the countries of the region.
 It also provides liaison with institutions of the European Union in the field of information.
 Its outreach activities extend to all segments of society and joint campaigns, projects and events are organized with partners including the EU, governments, the media, NGOs, schools and local authorities.